Skip to contents

 test <- matrix(1:3)

-if (FALSE) # Example that return an error
+# Example that returns an error

-arg_check(data = test, print = TRUE, class = "vector", mode = "numeric") # error: THE test ARGUMENT MUST BE CLASS vector
+saferDev::arg_check(data = test, print = TRUE, class = "vector", mode = "numeric") # error: THE test ARGUMENT MUST BE CLASS vector

-arg_check(data = test, print = TRUE, class = "matrix", mode = "numeric")
+saferDev::arg_check(data = test, print = TRUE, class = "matrix", mode = "numeric")

 #> $problem